OxfordHED/rixs_nn_analysis/README.md

-# STEP: Extracting hidden Physics with interpretable and robust Machine Learning
+# STEP: Extracting underlying Physics with interpretable and robust Machine Learning

-This repository is the official implementation of "STEP: Extracting hidden Physics with interpretable and robust Machine Learning" submitted to NeurIPS 2023.
+This repository is the official implementation of "STEP: Extracting underlying Physics with interpretable and robust Machine Learning".

 ## Requirements